Mutant Football League: Gameplay

-Mutant Football League is a violent, over-the-top interpretation of the game of football.
+Mutant Football League is a violent, over-the-top interpretation of the game of Gridiron football.
 It draws inspiration from the original Mutant League Football, as well as other games in the genre such as NFL Blitz.

 The game features 7-on-7 action, with teams made up of various mutants, namely Skeletal Deadheads, Monstrous Orcs, BruiserBots, Mutant-Humans, Hell-Spawned Demons, Rampaging Werewolves, and Criminal Aliens.
 The fields are littered with obstacles, including buzzsaws and landmines.
 Players can call normal plays, as well as "dirty tricks", which include bribing the referee, using a chainsaw to cut through the opposition defense, and rigging the ball with a bomb.

 Teams

 Many of the teams are parodies of real-life NFL teams, with names like the Nuked London Hatriots and the Deadlanta Vultures.
-Many players likewise have humorous names spoofing real-life current and former NFL players, like Bomb Shady, Von Killer, Wham Neutron, Throb Bronkowski, Hatrick Myhomies, Ratspew Splattered, Cooper Pup, and Airbourne Dodgers.
+Many players likewise have humorous names spoofing real-life current and former NFL players, such as Bomb Shady, Von Killer, Wham Neutron, Throb Bronkowski, Hatrick Myhomies, Ratspew Splattered, Cooper Pup, and Airbourne Dodgers.